 Write out email and phone links.
 For

 - Allow keyboard navigation of links.
 Users should be able to navigate between links by using the “Tab” key.
-They should also be able to activate a link when pressing ‘Enter’ on their keyboard.
-Users should be able to activate hover and focus states with both a mouse and a keyboard.
+They should be able to activate a link by pressing the “Enter” key.

-Using the link
+Using the link component

 This component has no settings.